bothlab/pomidaq/firmware/README.md

 This directory contains prebuild Miniscope firmware.
-Its sources are available on [Aharoni-Lab/Miniscope-DAQ-Cypress-firmware](https://github.com/Aharoni-Lab/Miniscope-DAQ-Cypress-firmware), but the build firmware here contains fixes outlined in the [Miniscope-DAQ-Cypress-firmware/#19](https://github.com/Aharoni-Lab/Miniscope-DAQ-Cypress-firmware/pull/19) PR.
+Its sources are available on [Aharoni-Lab/Miniscope-DAQ-Cypress-firmware](https://github.com/Aharoni-Lab/Miniscope-DAQ-Cypress-firmware), but the build firmware here contains fixes outlined [in this PR against the Miniscope firmware](https://github.com/Aharoni-Lab/Miniscope-DAQ-Cypress-firmware/pull/19) which is pending to be merged.

-These fixes are required to make the BNO sensor display properly with PoMiDAQ.
+These fixes are required to make the BNO sensor display properly with PoMiDAQ/libminiscope.

 ## Flashing the Firmware